 In short, each deal must stand on its own.
+If you plan on Wholesaling, make sure that the numbers will work for the investors that you are wholesaling to.
+If you plan on doing Rehabs or Rentals, there are formulas that you should stick to also in order to decrease your risk and increase your chances of success.
 The late Will Rogers said, “Buy when others are selling and sell when people are buying.”
 This may work for stocks because you can get in and out of a deal in a short time.
 However, in real estate, you can’t expect to time the market in terms of days.
 Unless you’re in a market where bidding wars occur and prices go up in a matter of days, plan your strategies in terms of months and possibly years.